 A Look Backward

 “A Look Backward” is our blog, dedicated to sharing stories from our collections.
-In our latest post, learn about 19th-century short stories…Learn More
+In our latest post, learn what our collections tell us about the gardens at the Bellamy House…Learn More

 The Edward Bellamy House was built about 1840 in the Greek Revival style for Harmon Rowley, a town selectman and local merchant.
 It was likely designed by Elias Carter, as the details match other houses of his design…Learn More